fernand0martins/dist-calc/README.md

 - run acceptance and unit tests with`php bin/phpunit`

 ## Todo
-- currently psalm complains on the usage of the library on the validator service
+- currently psalm complains of the validator library
-- better message validation output
+- better message validation output/messages
 - extend test validation for all possible payload keys
-- changes examples, validation and documentation for multiple distance input
+- change examples, validation and documentation for multiple distance input
-- throw a name Exception in the DistanceConverterService
+- throw a named Exception in the DistanceConverterService